oroinc/documentation/backend/entities/migration.rst

 You can also use the following additional interfaces in your migration class:

-- `ContainerAwareInterface` - provides an access to Symfony dependency container.
+- `ContainerAwareInterface` - provides access to Symfony dependency container.
 - |DatabasePlatformAwareInterface| - allows to write database type independent migrations.
 - |ConnectionAwareInterface| - provides access to the database connection.
 - |NameGeneratorAwareInterface| - provides access to the |DbIdentifierNameGenerator| class used to generate names of indices, foreign key constraints, etc.